Motorcycle Accident Lawyer MN – Laws

 • Passengers must be able to reach both footrests while seated on the passenger seat.
 169.974 subd.
 5 (b)

-• Operators and passengers must face forward with one leg on each side of the motorcycle.
+• Operators and passengers must face forward.
+Also, there nust be one leg on each side of the motorcycle.
 169.974 subd.
 5 (c)

 • Motorcyclists must not carry anything that interferes with holding onto the handlebars.
 169.974 subd.
 5 (d)